 This message occurs if the local Task Administrator serial code is incompatible or invalid with the serial code of the remote machine.
 This can happen if the Automate license prohibits multiple installations that use the same serial code.

-This message occurs if an Automate Professional License is used to connect to an Automate Enterprise or Automate Remote Agent installation.
-Enterprise licenses can connect to Automate Enterprise, Automate Remote Agent or Automate Professional installations, while Automate Professional licenses can connect to other Automate Professional installations only.
+This message occurs if an Automate Professional License is used to connect to an Automate Plus/Ultimate or Automate Remote Agent installation.
+Plus/Ultimate licenses can connect to Automate Plus/Ultimate, Automate Remote Agent or Automate Professional installations, while Automate Professional licenses can connect to other Automate Professional installations only.